TGHuybu/GAN-Unlearning/README.md

 # MUL-Undergrad-Thesis
 *Update 2/6/2024*<br />
 The basic components of GAN is neurol network, so in this early version of GAN, I try to build a CNN from scratch to classified number from the MNIST dataset

+*Update 8/6/2024*<br />
+We transform the source from .ipynb to .py extension in order to control the source more easier on a much bigger scale (our thesis)